fjadidi2001/CS50X/Python-learning/readme.md

 # Map
 The built-in functions map and filter are very useful higher-order functions that operate on lists (or similar objects called iterables).

+## filter
+The function filter filters an iterable by leaving only the items that match a condition (also called a predicate).